Cogent Family Healthcare

 More than 100 million people in the United States are impacted by diabetes, with many more remaining undiagnosed.
 At Cogent Family Healthcare in Mountain View, California, experienced physician Stephen Sims, MD, and the medical team offer comprehensive care to keep your diabetes under control.
-They also provide on-site preventive screenings to identify early signs of the disease, so treatment can begin as soon as possible.
 Learn more about the available options for diagnosing and treating diabetes by calling Cogent Family Healthcare today or by requesting an appointment online now.

 Diabetes is a chronic disease that affects how your body processes the sugar it gets from the food you eat.
 In a healthy body, the hormone insulin converts sugar into the energy you need to function.
 When you have diabetes, your body doesn’t process these sugars normally, resulting in chronically high blood sugar levels.